 Diocese and CAPH Spring Conference - Transforming InclusionÂ

-The collaborative Cornwall Spring term event brings together educational leaders from across the county, and aims to focus on what matters most in our schools: ensuring every child is seen, supported and given the chance to be their best self.
+The collaborative Cornwall Spring term event brought together over 120 educational leaders from across the county, and focused on what matters most in our schools: ensuring every child is seen, supported and given the chance to be their best self.

 Key Themes and Focus Areas: